Key Takeaways

 The journal is your database.
 After 10-15 entries, patterns emerge.
 You might discover that you frequently dream about your old school, or that cars in your dreams never work properly.
 These become your lucidity triggers.

-The most effective approach combines dream journaling with the MILD technique (Mnemonic Induction of Lucid Dreams), developed by Dr. Stephen LaBerge at Stanford.
-A 2020 study found this combination produced lucid dreams on 42% of study nights.
+A practical approach combines dream journaling with the MILD technique (Mnemonic Induction of Lucid Dreams), developed by Dr. Stephen LaBerge.
+A 2020 study found that MILD-related training can improve lucid dream frequency under study conditions, but individual results vary.

 📅4-Week Lucid Dreaming Protocol